mattermost/docs/source/deploy/desktop-app.rst

 Windows App: Pre-configuration and silent deployment
 -----------------------------------------------------

 You can distribute the official Windows desktop app silently to end users, pre-configured with the server URL.
-You can also set all the `app settings </messaging/managing-desktop-app-options.html>`__ except for the **Start app on login** option.
+You can also set all the :doc:`app settings </preferences/customize-desktop-app-experience>` except for the **Start app on login** option.

 1. Download the latest Windows installer from the `Mattermost download page <https://mattermost.com/apps>`__.